Agoric/agoric-sdk/lib/ag-solo/contracts/README-contract.md

 ## Legacy contractHost uploads

-Each contract entrypoint is named `contract-NAME.js`, where **NAME** is an identifier.
+Each contractHost entrypoint is named `contractHost-NAME.js`, where **NAME** is an identifier.
 These files are ES modules which can import other modules, and whose default export is:

 ```js
 // This function is called to instantiate a contract.